What to Expect During Chemical Peel Recovery

 Other considerations include:

-- Your skin tone.
-Those with lighter skin tones tend to handle chemical peels better.
-Those with darker skin tones may experience uneven pigmentation after a chemical peel, though there are other procedures that can work better for these individuals.
+• Your skin tone.
+Those with lighter skin tones tend to handle chemical peels better (this is true for deep peels and light peels).
+Those with a naturally darker skin tone may experience uneven pigmentation after a chemical peel, though there are other procedures that can work better for these individuals.

 Schedule Your Chemical Peel Today!

-Dr. Ramanadham performs various types of chemical peels depending on the needs of her patients.
+Dr. Ramanadham of SR Plastic Surgery New Jersey performs various types of chemical peels depending on the needs of her patients.
 Whether you’re struggling with dry patches, wrinkles, hyperpigmentation, scarring, or other issues, we’re here to help!

 To schedule your consultation appointment with Dr. Ramanadham, call today — your skin will thank you!